Last week I promised you an entirely new topic stream. Here it is . . . Intermarriage.

 Intermarriage rates seem to have risen substantially over the last five decades.
 Among Jewish respondents who have gotten married since 2000, nearly six-in-ten have a non-Jewish spouse, Among those who got married in the 1980’s, roughly four-in-ten have a non-Jewish spouse.
 And among Jews who married before 1970, just 17% have a non-Jewish spouse [“A Portrait of Jewish Americans” Pew Research Religion and Life Project].

 We at Interfaithfulness have many fish to fry, and many publics to serve.
-Our mission statement says we are committed to: Exploring the synergy between Judaism and Christianity, partnership between Christians and Jews, and the relationship between God’s tomorrow and our today.
+Our mission statement says we are committed to "Building Bridges Where History Builds Walls."
 And of course, we do so as Messianic Jews committed to a covenantally responsible vision of Messianic Judaism.

-Amidst these commitments, one of the publics whom we serve are intermarrieds.
+One of the publics whom we serve are intermarrieds and their families of origin.
 There are others who seek to do so as well.
 But we differ from most other groups in that we challenge intermarrieds to ask and answer a demanding question which may be stated this way: Considering our life situation, what would it mean for us to pursue and serve the purposes of God?

 The Pew Research study also revealed that Jews are secularizing in record numbers, leaving behind religious commitment and religious self-definitions.
 The statistics are daunting.